 - help make our sites more useful to visitors.

 We also use Cadreon remarketing to target relevant advertisements to you after you leave our website.
-When you visit certain pages on our website Cadreon may place a 'persistent cookie' on your browser.
-Then when you later visit another website in the Cadreon Network, you may see relevant advertisements from Inland Revenue.
+When you visit certain pages on our website Cadreon may place a "persistent cookie" on your browser.
+Then when you later visit another website in the Cadreon Network, you may see relevant advertisements from us.

-We will not use the web analytics tools to track or to collect any personally identifiable information of visitors to our websites, such as user IDs and passwords.
-We will not associate any data gathered from our sites with any personally identifying information from any source as part of our use of the web analytics tools.
-Inland Revenue will not link, or seek to link, an IP address with the identity of a computer user.
+We won't use the web analytics tools to track or to collect any personally identifiable information of visitors to our websites, such as user IDs and passwords.
+We won't associate any data gathered from our sites with any personally identifying information from any source as part of our use of the web analytics tools.
+We won't link, or seek to link, an IP address with the identity of a computer user.